 Stainless Steel / Insulated

-- Pros: Extremely durable, doesn't impart taste, no plastic contact with your drink, long lifespan (often 10+ years), excellent temperature retention.
+Pros: Durable, taste-neutral, no plastic contact with your drink, excellent temperature retention.

-- Cons: Heavier than plastic alternatives, higher upfront cost, can dent if dropped, not usually microwave-safe.
+Cons: Heavier than plastic, higher upfront cost, can dent.

 BPA-Free Plastic (Reusable)